4 Common pitfalls of employing staff

 - normally work in the UK (this includes people who are based in the UK but travel abroad for work)

-From April 2019 (no change in April 2020) the minimum employer contribution is 3% so if you have an employee who is aged 25 or over and on the National Living Wage of £8.21 for a 40-hour week the employer pension contribution would be £9.90 per week.
+From April 2019 (no change in April 2020) the minimum employer contribution is 3% so if you have an employee who is aged 25 or over and on the National Living Wage of £8.72 for a 5.5-day/44-hour week the employer pension contribution would be £7.95 per week.
 So it’s not usually the cost of pension contributions that puts employers off, it’s just a lack of time and understanding about how to go about setting one up.
 It’s actually quite simple!
 So sit down with a coffee and check this out – it will only take you 15 minutes to get to grips with the basics.

 Here’s a guide to working out if you should have a workplace pension scheme – click here.